 Rom.
 1: 16. - 7.
-But suppose one halts in his faith or trust; how is he regarded by - "Now the just shall live by faith; but if any man draw back, my soul shall have no pleasure in him."
+But suppose one halts in his faith or trust; how is he regarded by the Lord? - "Now the just shall live by faith; but if any man draw back, my soul shall have no pleasure in him."
 Heb.
-10: 38. - 8.
+10:38. - 8.
 By what does one gain the victory over the world? - "For whatsoever is born of God overcometh the world; and this is the victory that overcometh the world, even our faith."
 I John 5: 4. - 9.
 In the struggles with temptations, if one trusts in Jesus, how will he show it? - "These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation; but be of good cheer; I have overcome the world."
-John 16: 33. - Note.
-When one has no earthly friend in whom to trust in time of trial, he invariably becomes gloomy through discouragement; but if he confides in the One whom he fully believes to be able to bring him safely through, his countenance will wear a calm, peaceful, cheerful look, born of the trust he has in Jesus. - 10.
+John 16:33. - NOTE.
+If we confide in the One whom we fully believe to be able to bring us safely through, our countenances will wear a calm, peaceful, cheerful look, born of the trust we have in Jesus. - 10.
 But is there not some other help in the work of overcoming, besides a silent trust in Christ? - "And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death."
-Rev. 12: 11. - 11.
+Rev. 12:11. - 11.
 But besides receiving power to overcome our foes, are there not temporal benefits to be derived from trusting in Jesus? - "For she said within herself, If I may but touch his garment, I shall be whole.
 But Jesus turned him about, and when he saw her, he said, Daughter, be of good comfort; thy faith hath made thee whole.
-And the woman was made whole from that hour," Matt.
+And the woman was made whole from that hour."
+Matt.
 9:21, 22.
-See also Mark 10:52; Luke 17:19, and others.
-Probably these were cases of the first exercise of saving faith on the part of those whose lives had not been exemplary; but Daniel's unwavering trust when cast into the den of lions, as well as on other occasions, was due to the fact that he served God "continually."
-Only by obedience is trust rendered consistent and implicit.
-Of the circumstance referred to in the case of Daniel, it is recorded that "no manner of hurt was found upon him, because he believed in his God."
+See also Mark 10:52; Luke 17: 19, and others.
+Probably these were cases of the first exercise of saving faith on the part of those whose lives had not been exemplary; but Daniel's unwavering trust when cast into the den of lions, as well as on other occasions, was due to the fact that "he believed in his God."
 Dan.
 6.

-Aur Words.
+Our Words.

-HAT righteous rules are given to govern speech?
+HAT righteous rules are given to govern deportment?